NightHawk136/nighthawk136.github.io/index.md

 ### Join GalaxyRocket101

-If you would like to join my GitHub team please send me an [email](https://zscientist100@hotmail.com).
+If you would like to join my GitHub team please send me an email at nighthawk136@outlook.com.
 Be sure you include your name, email, and a brief description about yourself, and I will get back to you as soon as possible.

 ### Chat and General Info

 Feel free to use my chat to give tips, ideas, comments, question, and if you just want to say hello.
+[Click here]() to start a chat.

                                         Thanks again!
 Zach, NightHawk136